 For supporting children’s continuous learning at home and for back-to-school plans, we’ve got you covered with virtual learning materials.
 Explore any interest, develop new skills, connect with others in the community.

 These are strange days, my friends.
 So much has changed (and keeps changing) that it can be hard to keep up.
 At the library, we’ve

 The kids are bouncing off the walls — excited about a break from school, but now you’re tasked with managing them at home all day for weeks, potentially months, all while juggling work, dishes, laundry, taking care of the dog, cat, fish and all the other adulting stuff we do.
 Oh, I forgot to mention, the added stress of having to scavenge hunt grocery stores to find food, toilet paper and cleaning products (that are no where to be found) while practicing social distancing of a minimum of six feet.
 You really wish you had more hand sanitizer.
 It’s enough to drive anyone crazy.

 I’m stuck at home (with the kids) and I just found out about all the great ebooks, audiobooks, movies, music and magazines available at the

-Lexington County Public Library All Lexington County Public Library branches are open —offering limited in-person services such as browsing, computers by appointment and mobile printing.
+Lexington County Library All Lexington County Public Library branches are open —offering limited in-person services such as browsing, computers by appointment and mobile printing.
 Our highest priority is the health and well-being of our patrons, staff and volunteers.
-The library is closely monitoring the latest information and guidelines provided by the CDC and DHEC […]
+The library is closely monitoring the latest information and guidelines provided by the CDC and DHEC and […]

 Coronavirus, airborne pathogens, incubation period, deadly, contagious, epidemic, pandemic — these unnerving, dreadful words are popping up in your news and social media feeds in recent